rcxwhiz/rcxwhiz.github.io/views/blog/gh-pages-actions.md

   run: npx @11ty/eleventy
 ```

 If you are using a different static site generator (Next.js, Jekyll, Astro, etc.) you can either find an action that will build your site or just throw in the `run` commands necessary to build your site.
-By default the built files of my Eleventy site will be put into `_site/`.
+By default, the built files of my Eleventy site will be put into `_site/`.
 I set `install_dependencies` to `true` because my project uses `bootstrap`, `sass` and `luxon` to build my website.

 ## Uploading an artifact